dglaser2/diffusion-final-project/README.md

-# Image Captioning with Diffusion Prompts and Pre-trained Models
+# Predicting Stable Diffusion Prompts Based on Generated Images

 This repository contains our experiments for the Kaggle competition -> [Stable Diffusion Image to Prompts](https://www.kaggle.com/competitions/stable-diffusion-image-to-prompts).